bangbay/wp-user-avatar/readme.txt

 == Advanced Settings ==

+Visit WP User Avatar(http://wpuseravatar.com/) for more information and documentation.

 = Add WP User Avatar to your own profile edit page =

 You can use the [avatar_upload] shortcode to add a standalone uploader to any page.
 It's best to use this uploader by itself and without other profile fields.